 Muscles of the shoulder

 Muscles of the shoulder can be subdivided into a variety of groups depending on origin, topography, function or innervation.
-The system used here groups muscles based on function and topography (which are closely related in the upper limb): Muscles of the shoulder girdle Muscles that have migr...
+The system used here groups the muscles based on their function and topography (which are closely related in the upper limb): Muscles of the shoulder girdle Muscles that...

-Supraspinatus is one of the four muscles that make up the rotator cuff, the others being: infraspinatus, teres minor and subscapularis.
-Summary origin: supraspinous fossa of the scapula insertion: greater tuberosity of the humerus innervation: suprascapular nerve (C5-6) arterial supply: sup...
+The supraspinatus muscle is one of the four muscles that make up the rotator cuff, the others being: infraspinatus, teres minor, and subscapularis.
+Summary origin: supraspinous fossa of the scapula insertion: superior facet of the greater tubercle of the humerus innervation: suprascapular ne...

-Infraspinatus is one of the four muscles that make up the rotator cuff, the others being: supraspinatus, teres minor and subscapularis. origin: infraspinatus fossa of the scapula insertion: greater tuberosity of the humerus innervation: suprascapular nerve (C5-6) arterial supply: suprascapul...
+The Infraspinatus muscle is one of the four muscles that make up the rotator cuff, the others being: supraspinatus, teres minor and subscapularis. origin: infraspinatus fossa of the scapula insertion: middle facet of the greater tubercle of the humerus innervation: suprascapular nerve (C5-6) ...

 Biceps femoris muscle

 The biceps femoris is one of the large muscles in the posterior compartment of the thigh and a component of the hamstrings.
 It has a long and a short head, each with different functions and innervation.
-Summary origin long head: medial facet of the ischial tuberosity short head: lateral line...
+Its medial border forms the superolateral border of the popliteal fossa.
+Summary origin l...

 Lateral rectus muscle

 The lateral rectus muscle is one of the 6 extraocular muscles that control eye movements.
 It is responsible for abduction and is the only muscle that is innervated by the abducens nerve (CN VI).
 It should normally measure 2.9 ± 0.6 mm.
 Summary innervation: abducens nerve (CN VI) origin: annul...

-The sternocleidomastoid (SCM) is a muscle of the neck.
+The sternocleidomastoid muscle (also known as sternomastoid) is found in the neck.
 It has two heads that meld to form one insertion.
-SCM, along with the trapezius muscle, is invested by the superficial layer of the deep cervical fascia, which splits around it.
-SCM divides the neck into anatomical anterior and posterior tri...
+Sternocleidomastoid muscle, along with the trapezius muscle, is invested by the superficial layer of the deep cervical fascia, which splits around it.
+Sternocleido...

-Anconeus epitrochlearis is an accessory muscle at the medial aspect of the elbow.
-It is also known as the accessory anconeus muscle and should not be confused with the anconeus muscle which is present at the lateral aspect of the elbow.
-Epidemiology The muscle may be unilateral but has been f...
+The anconeus epitrochlearis is an accessory muscle at the medial aspect of the elbow.
+It is also known as the accessory anconeus muscle or epitrochleoanconeus muscle and should not be confused with the anconeus muscle which is present at the lateral aspect of the elbow.
+Epidemiology The muscl...